-Typically SYStem.Mode Up is the first command of a debug session for which communication with the target (e.g. evaluation board) is required.
-Error messages like "debug port fail" or "debug port time out" while executing this command may have the reasons below. "target processor in reset" is just a follow-up error message.
-Open the AREA.view window to see all error messages.
+Typically the SYStem.Up command is the first command of a debug session where communication with the target is required.
+If you receive error messages like "debug port fail" or "debug port time out" while executing this command, this may have the reasons below. "target processor in reset" is just a follow-up error message.
+Open the AREA.view window to view all error messages.

-- The target has no power or the Debug Cable is not connected to the target.
+- The target has no power or the debug cable is not connected to the target.
 This results in the error message "target power fail". - You did not select the correct core type SYStem.CPU <type>. - There is an issue with the JTAG interface.
 See "Arm Debug and Trace Interface Specification" (app\arm\target\interface.pdf) and the manuals or schematic of your target to check the physical and electrical interface.
-Maybe there is the need to set jumpers on the target to connect the correct signals of the JTAG connector. - There is the need to enable (jumper) the debug features on the target.
+Maybe there is the need to set jumpers on the target to connect the correct signals to the JTAG connector. - There is the need to enable (jumper) the debug features on the target.
 It will e.g. not work if nTRST signal is directly connected to ground on target side. - The target is in an unrecoverable state.
-Re-power your target and try again. - The target cannot communicate with the debugger while in reset.
-Try SYStem.Mode Attach followed by Break.direct instead of SYStem.Up or use SYStem.Option.EnReset OFF. - The default frequency of the JTAG/SWD/cJTAG debug port is too high, especially if you emulate your core or if you use an FPGA-based target.
-In this case try SYStem.JtagClock 50kHz and optimize the speed when you got it working. - The core has no power or is kept in reset. - The core has no clock. - The target needs a certain setup time after the reset release.
-Per default, SYStem.Up will try to catch the CPU at the reset vector, i.e. there is no time for any initialization.
-You can try to grant a certain setup time to the target using SYStem.Option.WaitIDCODE, SYStem.Option.WaitDAPPWR, SYStem.Option.WaitDBGREG, SYStem.Option.ResBreak and/or SYStem.Option.WaitReset.
-As an alternative, try to use SYStem.Mode Attach.
-Please see "Configure Debugger for SoC Specific Reset Behavior" for more details on these options. - Your Core-base and/or CTI-base is not set.
-See SYStem.CONFIG.COREDEBUG.Base and SYStem.CONFIG.CTI.Base.
-Both base addresses are needed.
-The Core-base is needed for the communication and the CTI-base is needed for the start/stop control. - There is a watchdog which needs to be deactivated. - Your target needs special debugger settings.
-Check the directory ~~/demo/arm to see if there is a suitable script file \.cmm for your target.
+Re-power your target and try again. - The target can not communicate with the debugger while in reset.
+Try SYStem.Mode Attach followed by "Break" instead of SYStem.Up or use SYStem.Option.EnReset OFF. - The default frequency of the JTAG/SWD/cJTAG debug port is too high, especially if you emulate your core or if you use an FPGA-based target.
+In this case try SYStem.JtagClock 50kHz and optimize the speed when you got it working. - Your core needs adaptive clocking.
+Use the RTCK mode: SYStem.JtagClock RTCK. - The core is used in a multicore system and the appropriate multicore settings for the debugger are missing.
+See for example SYStem.CONFIG.IRPRE.
+This is the case if you get a value IR\Width > 5 when you enter "DIAG 3400" and "AREA".
+If you get IR\Width = 4 (Arm7, Arm9, Cortex) or IR\Width = 5 (Arm11), then you have just your core and you do not need to set these options.
+If the value can not be detected, then you might have a JTAG interface issue. - The core has no clock. - The core is kept in reset. - There is a watchdog which needs to be deactivated. - Your target needs special debugger settings.
+Check the directory ~~\demo\arm\hardware if there is an suitable script file \.cmm for your target.